“The world is a book and those who do not travel read only one page.” – St. Augustine

 This wine offers generous upfront fruit, right along its exceptional structure.
 Factors that will easily make this wine a keeper for my collection, but it’s sufficiently balanced in its youthful exuberance that it could be enjoyed immediately.
 The wine is fruit forward, but without being over-opulent.
 It hits your mid-palate and digs a well of elegant, and yet persistent flavors, baking spices, rich earth, red-fruits, cola.

 The tannins are nicely integrated and the finish long and lasting.
 I scored this wine 93 points, this wine is a prime example of what Oregon Pinot can deliver in the right hands.
 Selling for just under $40 is an amazing deal.
-Not sure he has even released this wine yet, but stay tuned folks, because once he does, this wine will sell quickly, don’t miss out!
-Okay folks like I said, if you don't know about this producer, in my opinion you should, if you've not sampled his wines yet, I'd beat a path to his door quick, make an appointment if possible or just wait until he releases the wines I mentioned, you won't be disappointed.
+Not sure he has even released this wine yet, but stay tuned folks, because once he does, this wine will sell quickly, don't miss out!
+Okay folks like I said, if you don't know about this producer, in my opinion you should and if you read to the bottom of this article, now you know.
+So if you've not sampled his wines yet, I'd beat a path to his door quickly.
+If you're in the area, make an appointment if possible or just wait until he releases the wines I've referenced above, you won't be disappointed.
 Until next time, slurp long and prosper cheers!